A variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

 Practical Examples

-Let’s see some very simple examples of using variables in C#.
+Let’s look at some very simple examples of using variables in C#.
 These examples show how to declare and use variables to perform calculations and manage data.

-In this example, we show how to manage basic student data, such as their name and age.
+In this example, we show how to manage basic data of a student, such as their name and age.
 This example illustrates how to declare and assign values to variables of different data types.

 public string name; // for the student's name